Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 This term is an interesting one and you may well hear it used among latinos in the US as well as in Mexico.

-It’s an adjective referring to people of Mexican origin living in the United States.
+It’s a Mexican slang word that refers to people of Mexican origin living in the United States.

-There’s no literal translation for órale in English.
+There’s no literal translation for the slang word órale in English.

 Instead, it can mean one of a few different expressions, such as: